enjyashraf18/Shazam-like-app/README.md

 When user uploads files that don't contain any vocals, none of the results is a vocals-only file
 ![image](https://github.com/user-attachments/assets/a8c4d384-8236-43fd-a48d-088daebfdaa8)

+## Acknowledgments
+This project was supervised by Dr. Tamer Basha & Eng.
+Omar, who provided invaluable guidance and expertise throughout its development as a part of the Digital Signal Processing course at Cairo University Faculty of Engineering.

 ## Team Members
 <div align="center">
   <table style="border-collapse: collapse; border: none;">